 Robert Downey Jr (Tony Stark/Iron Man), Gwyneth Paltrow (Virginia ‘Pepper’ Potts), Guy Pearce (Aldrich Killian), Ben Kingsley (The Mandarin/Trevor Slattery), Rebecca Hall (Maya Hansen), Don Cheadle (Colonel James Rhodes/Iron Patriot), Ty Simpkins (Harley), Jon Favreau (Happy Hapgood), James Badge Dale (Eric Savin), Paul Bettany (Voice of Jarvis), William Sadler (President Ellis), Stephanie Szostak (Ellen Brandt), Dale Dickey (Mrs Davis), Miguel Ferrer (Vice President Rodriguez)

-In the aftermath of the alien invasion of New York City, Tony Stark is experiencing difficulty sleeping and is spending his time redesigning the Iron Man suit.
+In the aftermath of the Chitauri invasion of New York City, Tony Stark is experiencing difficulty sleeping and is spending his time redesigning the Iron Man suit.
 Aldrich Killian, a scientist who Tony rejected back in 1999, makes a reappearance and tries to interest Pepper in the application of Extremis, which interacts with unused areas of the brain to regenerate dead tissue.
-There is a new threat on the horizon with the emergence of a terrorist known as The Mandarin.
+There is a new threat with the emergence of a terrorist known as The Mandarin.
 Suspicious, Happy Hapgood follows one of Killian’s men but is wounded in an explosion.
 Realising The Mandarin is behind this, Tony issues a challenge for a showdown on television.
 The Mandarin responds by obliterating Tony’s Malibu home with helicopter gunships.
-Tony makes an escape to rural Tennessee in a damaged Iron Man suit where he gets the help of the young kid Harley in trying to determine the nature of the Extremis related explosions and tracking down The Mandarin as he plans an attack on The President.
+Tony makes an escape to rural Tennessee in a damaged Iron Man suit.
+There he gets the help of young Harley as he tries to determine the nature of the Extremis related explosions and tracking down The Mandarin as he plans an attack on The President.
 Meanwhile, Killian has abducted Pepper and injected her with Extremis, which will mean that the unstable elements will cause her body to detonate if left uncontrolled.

 The Extremis plot also pans out as an exceedingly dull one.
 A super-villain who goes around converting people with an infection that doesn’t do a whole lot more than make them glow and start emitting heat proves to be rather boring.
 It makes Iron Man Three into little more than a big-budget version of Trancers (1985) and it is frankly disappointing as a superhero villain goes.
 The irony of this is that the failing of Iron Man 2 was that it felt like a crowded three-ring circus with too many superheroic characters and subplots going on.
 Iron Man Three goes the opposite way and opts for a minimalist showing – it has about the same number of super-villains but serves to reduce the largest villain of Iron Man canon to no more than a glove puppet; strips Tony Stark of the Iron Man suit and reduces him to an ordinary guy for much of the running time; and spends most of its time with a villain who is no more than a mad scientist whose sole trick is causing people to overheat.
 Indeed, when the hero of the film’s big internal drama is that he can’t get to sleep, you wonder why bother.